 3. Secure VPN for Thailand – NordVPN

 NordVPN is the most secure VPN for Thailand.
 This provider is known to offer some state-of-the-art security and encryption tools that are not available with any other provider.

 NordVPN is a well-rounded VPN service based in Panama, one of the most privacy-focused jurisdictions in the world.
 In addition, the service is equipped with privacy-enhancing features such as an Internet Kill Switch, Onion Over VPN, CyberSec, and Double VPN.

 It has a huge network of 5500+ servers in 59 countries, including 7 servers in Bangkok.
 With its foreign servers, Thailanders can easily unblock any restricted website or streaming services such as Hotstar, Sony Liv, Zee TV, BT-Sports, UKTV, and more.

 With the 7 servers in Bangkok, expatriates and foreigners can easily stay updated with their favorite shows on channels like TrueVisions, GMM Z, PSI (Thailand satellite network), IPM TV, and many more.

 It’s Double VPN features will allow you to cloak your identity online and safely traverse Thai cyberspace.
 With NordVPN, I was completely able to hide my actual IP address and DNS, as you can see from the following NordVPN’s DNS and IP leak test.

-You can acquire NordVPN for $3.30/mo if you go for the 2-year subscription, which comes with 6 simultaneous connections and a 30-day money-back guarantee.
+You can acquire NordVPN for $3.99/mo (Save 70% on 2 Years Plan + Extra Subscription), which comes with 6 simultaneous connections and a 30-day money-back guarantee.